Ohakuri Caldera: 240,000 years ago Ohakuri paired eruption

 Key is as with other image on the page with addition of surrounding Mamaku (blue) and separate phases of Ohakuri ignimbrites (yellow phase 1 and dark yellow phase 2).

-There is now good evidence that the 240,000 years ago Ohakuri eruption was a paired eruption within days/weeks of the very slightly earlier, slightly larger, northerly eruption from the same mush body feeding the Rotorua Caldera.
+There is now good evidence that the 240,000 years ago the Ohakuri ignimbrite eruption was a paired eruption within days/weeks of the very slightly earlier, slightly larger, northerly eruption from the same mush body feeding the Rotorua Caldera.
 Ignimbrite, up to 180 m thick was deposited in the surrounding area to the south of Rotorua.

 Between Rotorua and Ohakuri crosssections of the ash and ignimbrite from the two eruptions have been able to be sequenced completely and have relationships that can only be explained by a sequence of eruptions separated on occasions by days or less (e.g. no rainfall between eruptions).
+Further geomagnetic excursion studies appear to constrain the entire sequence of twin eruptions to a period of decades or at most centuries.
 The pairing separated by 30 km was possibly through tectonic coupling of separate magma bodies that co-evolved from a lower in the mantle common mush body, as paired events are being increasingly recognised.
 The maximum outflow dense-rock equivalent (DRE) of the Ohakuri ignimbrite is 100 km3 which means the combined eruptions produced 245 km3 of material.